 Coffee

 India is home to many coffee plantations.
-Coorg in India is a major exporter of Arabica and Robusta coffee beans.
-The coffee from Coorg is aromatic and mild.
+The South Indian city of Coorg in Karnataka is a major exporter of Arabica and Robusta coffee beans.
+The coffee from Coorg is aromatic and mild, with rich flavors.
 The world’s most expensive coffee, civet coffee, is also produced in this region.
 If you love coffee, this is surely something you need to try and take back home with you.

 Coffee